yuru0503/EEOB546_UNIX_Assignment/UNIX_Assignment.md

 2. There are 2783 lines in this 11 Mb file.
 3. Using cut command to have a glimpse of the file by columns, find out the first three columns are the Sample ID, JG_OTU, and Group.
 Also, if use column command, it would be easier to read by columns.
 4. Using awk command to find out how many columns.
 There are 986 columns in this file.
 Also, it doesn't have # headers, so head/tail command has the same results.
-5. There are 16 different kind of groups in column 3.
+5. There are 16 different kinds of groups in column 3.
 6. The least number of the group is ZMXNT, which is 4.
 The largest number of the group is ZMMLR, which is 1256.
-7.

-or

-* point 1
-* point 2
-* point 3

 ### Attributes of `snp_position.txt`